Safe & secure online shopping 24/7. Easy online quote: GET A QUOTE NOW

 Wintergrass and many other lush green grass provides free food for chooks, ducks and rabbits.
 If you can, allow your fowl out to forage in weedy areas - they will not only eat the weeds, but help scratch up the soil too.

 Did you know many types of weeds are edible?
 'Wild harvesting' your weeds is in fact a bit of a trend right now!
 There are books, magazine and internet articles which cover this topic in detail.
 Make sure there are clear photographs, as positive plant ID is important.
-(We might even do up a fact sheet on edible weeds soon - watch this space!)

 Make weed tea.
 This is a fantastic way to recycle the nutrients the weeds have been stealing from your soil.
 It's easy to do, and makes a great liquid feed for your garden.
 We have covered how to make weed tea in another fact sheet - click here for instructions on making weed tea.